Chjabbour/ReservationApp/README.md

 Change the Java Build Path for the project:
 Confirm your path by navigating to it in the terminal.
 It should look something like this:
 “/Library/Java/JavaVirtualMachines/jdk1.8.0_172.jdk/Contents/Home/”
-What we need to do is add 5 security files to repo

 In eclipse, under the Package Explorer section on the right:
 Right click PerfMgmtStore> Properties > Java Build Path > Libraries > JRE System Library > Installed JREs > Add > MACOS X VM